United Farm Workers union cancels Cesar Chavez celebrations over what it calls serious allegations

 Chavez believed in nonviolent resistance and went on his first hunger strike, which lasted 25 days, in 1968 to protest violence and inhumane conditions workers endured, according to the Cesar Chavez Foundation.

-Former President Barack Obama decreed March 31 as Cesar Chavez Day and honored him with a national monument in Keene, California, where Chavez was buried and some of his family still resides.
+Following his death, California established a state holiday in his honor in 1995.
+In 2014, then-President Barack Obama later decreed March 31 as Cesar Chavez Day and honored him with a national monument in Keene, California, where Chavez was buried and some of his family still resides.

 The Dolores Huerta Foundation declined to provide CNN with a statement on the reported allegations.